willy-kind/willy-kind/README.md

 ## Willy Kind

-- I work as a C#/.NET developer.
-- In my spare time, I like exploring Linux and running self-hosted projects with Kubernetes (check out my Homelab repo).
+I'm a C#/.NET developer.
+In my spare time, I enjoy tinkering with Linux and working on self-hosted projects using Kubernetes.
-- I'm always interested in learning about new technologies and open to cool project ideas.

 Thanks for stopping by!